The Life of a Mule Deer

 Mule deer seem to have an intricate life balancing the ongoing risk of predators, to solving dominance disputes with one another, to looking out for their babies, all influenced by their own individual personalities and the areas they call their homes.
 Watching animals can give us a new perspective on the animals that live amongst us, and let us know that they are just as complex as us and deserve to have wild spaces left for them to live.

-Rebecca is passionate about wildlife and exploring the great outdoors.
-Originally from Manitoba, Rebecca earned a degree in Biology with honours from the University of Winnipeg studying behaviour in mule deer (one of her top 20 favourite animals.. it’s hard to choose!).
-She loves connecting with others through nature and sharing information about the animals at the preserve with visitors.
+Rebecca joined the Wildlife Preserve in the summer of 2020 after moving from Manitoba to the beautiful and wild Yukon.
+Rebecca earned a degree in Biology with honours from the University of Winnipeg studying behaviour in mule deer (one of her top 20 favourite animals.. it’s hard to choose!).
+She loves connecting with others through nature and sharing stories and knowledge about the animals at the preserve with visitors.